tonyt321/esp32-captive-portal/README.md

 ## Setup
-Download the `owie-watcher.ino` file and flash to your ESP8266, make sure you have the appropriate libraries downloaded.
+Download the `owie-watcher.ino` file and update the `ssid` & `password` variables.
+Then flash to your ESP8266, making sure you have the appropriate libraries downloaded.

 ## Required Libraries
 * [ESP8266WiFi](https://github.com/esp8266/Arduino)